William H. LockeShareholder

 - American Bar Association (Real Property Section).

-- State Bar of Texas (Real Estate, Probate and Trust Law Section, Council Member).
+- State Bar of Texas (Real Estate, Probate and Trust Law Section; Real Estate Forms Committee).

 - Texas College of Real Estate Attorneys (Founding Director).